Learning from Synthetic Animals: Experiments

 \subsection{Generalization Test on VisDA2019}

 In this section, we test model generalization on images from Visual Domain Adaptation Challenge dataset (VisDA2019).
-The dataset contains six domains, which are real, sketch, clipart, painting, inforgraph and quickdraw.
-We pick up sketch, painting and clipart for our experiments since inforgraph and quickdraw are not suitable for keypoints detection.
-We manually annotate images for horses and tigers for each of these three domains and evaluation results are summarized in Table \ref{table:horse-generalization}.
-Same as before, we use \textbf{Real} as our baseline, and \textbf{CC-SSL} and \textbf{CC-SSL-R} for comparison.
+The dataset contains six domains: real, sketch, clipart, painting, infograph, and quickdraw.
+We pick up sketch, painting and clipart for our experiments since inforgraph and quickdraw are not suitable for 2D pose estimation.
+For each of these three domains, we manually annotate images for horses and tigers.
+Evaluation results are summarized in Table \ref{table:horse-generalization}.
+Same as before, we use \textbf{Real} as our baseline. \textbf{CC-SSL} and \textbf{CC-SSL-R} are used for comparison.

 For both animals, we observe that models trained using synthetic data achieve best performance in all settings.
 We present our results under two settings.
 Visible Keypoints Accuracy only accounts for keypoints that are directly visible whereas Full Keypoints Accuracy shows results with self-occluded keypoints.